 Show the time

-Users tend to spend more time in overlays and so it’s important to provide quick access to the time.
+Users tend to spend more time in overlays, so it’s important to provide quick access to the time.

 Accessible inline entry points